phenax/st/README.md

 ### Requirements
 In order to build st you need the Xlib header files.
-You also need rofi installed for the prompts
+You also need dmenu installed for the prompts

 ### Installation